In Honor of Gary Lord

 A veteran whose courage helped shape the path forward.

-In 2009, something unexpected happened that changed the course of my life — and gently shaped the mission I carry today.
-I attended the Vietnam Veterans of America National Convention as the author of Beyond the Rice Paddies, a memoir about my childhood in war-torn Vietnam.
-That’s where I met Gary Lord, President of VVA Chapter 85 in New York.
+I was invited to the Vietnam Veterans of America (VVA) National Convention as the author of Beyond the Rice Paddies, a memoir about my childhood in war-torn Vietnam.
+It was there that I met Gary Lord, President of VVA Chapter 85 in New York.

 “You changed my world in many ways.
 Thank you so very much for the gift you left in my heart that has helped me deal with my darkest times.”

-In Gary’s honor, I’ve committed to donating a portion of the proceeds from my book to veterans' organizations and orphanages in Vietnam.
+In Gary’s honor, I’ve committed to donating a portion of the proceeds from Jasmine in the Wind to veterans’ organizations and Buddhist orphanages in Vietnam.
 I believe he would have approved of this purpose.

 Disclaimer: The story shared here reflects my personal experience and correspondence with the late Gary Lord, whom I met at the 2009 Vietnam Veterans of America National Convention.
 His words and our connection inspired a chapter in my healing journey and the revision of Jasmine in the Wind.
 This tribute is shared with the utmost respect and gratitude.
 A portion of the proceeds from the book are used to support veterans’ organizations and orphanages in Vietnam, in alignment with the spirit of healing and service that Gary championed.